 MPH, Community Health Sciences, University of Illinois, Chicago

-Ms. Wagener has a masters degree in Public Health from the University of Illinois at Chicago School of Public Health and a bachelors degree in Drama and English Literature from Washington University in St. Louis.
-She is an Albert Schweitzer Fellow for Life.
+Wagener holds a master's degree in Public Health from the University of Illinois at Chicago School of Public Health and a bachelor's degree in Drama and in English Literature from Washington University in St. Louis.
+She is a proud AmeriCorps alumna and Albert Schweitzer Fellow for Life.